a-vol/Planet-orbit-simulator/README.md

 * Shows more info about selected planet

 ## Limitations
-* Unoptimised, FPS drops causes inaccurate time scale.
+* Not fully optimised, can cause FPS issues
 * Sun's radius is not to scale.
 * No moons.